 Many jobs require employees to work in a fast-paced team environment.
 These range widely, from a call center position to a restaurant job, for example.
 When you're interviewing for a job that involves teamwork in a high-paced setting, be prepared to respond to questions about how you feel about that type of work environment.

 In a job interview for one of these jobs, a common interview question is, “Do you enjoy working in a fast-paced team environment?”
-An employer will ask this question to see if you will fit in well with the company culture.
-He or she also wants to make sure you can handle the requirements of the position.
+You can expect to be asked this question whenever keywords like “multi-tasking,” “teamwork,” or “fast-paced environment” have been emphasized in the job announcement of the position you’re applying for.

 When answering this question, be sure to address both parts of the question.
 Explain both why you work well in a team, as well as why you enjoy working in a fast-paced environment.

 What the Interviewer Wants to Know